romene/Naturaily-netlify/_posts/2016-08-12-how-to-analyze-competitions-tweeting-patterns.md

 ---
 title: How to analyze competition’s tweeting patterns
-tags:
-- Online marketing
+description: >-
+  Keeping track of your competition can be tricky and tedious.
+Luckily, with this tutorial, you can analyze their tweeting patterns like a pro!
+slug: analyzing-competitions-tweeting-patterns
+date: '2016-08-12 10:38:01 +0000'
 category: Online marketing
-date: '2016-08-12 10:38:01 +0000'
 author: Marcin Sulikowski
+avatar: /assets/images/marcin.jpg
 image: /assets/images/analyze_competition.jpg
-position: Chief Executive Officer
-avatar: /assets/images/marcin.jpg
+text-preview: >-
-text-preview: Ever wondered what approach your competition has to Twitter?
+  Ever wondered what approach your competition has to Twitter?
 If so, I’ve got good news for you.
 It’s super easy to check what they post about and how often they do.
+tags:
+  - Online marketing
 ---